SILK ROAD RAIL ADVENTURE

 We’re all rail addicts here at ‘MagRail’, so of course we couldn’t resist adding a trip to the Railway Museum of Kazakhstan to today’s agenda.
 Learning about the country’s rail history will make you even more excited to remember your train journey just a few days ago and will have you waiting with bated breath for the next one.

-Included: Breakfast, Lunch, Dinner
+Included: Breakfast, Dinner

-Day 5 – Tashkent
+Day 5 – Kazakh Landscapes and Tashkent

-It’s a new country for you and a new cuisine for your tastebuds, so tonight you’ll delve into a hearty Uzbek meal at Restaurant Caravan – one of our favourites!
+It’s a new country for you and a new cuisine for your tastebuds, so tonight you’ll delve into a hearty Uzbek meal at Restaurant Caravan, one of our favourites!

 Accommodation: Hotel Inspira-S (or similar), Tashkent – Uzbekistan

-Included: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch

 Day 6 – The Metro Stations of Tashkent

-As you found out yesterday, most of Tashkent is surprisingly modern, but a pocket of its ancient and historic wonders, like the Khast Imam Complex, still remains.
+Most of Tashkent is surprisingly modern, but a pocket of its ancient and historic wonders, like the Khast Imam Complex, still remains.
 It’s a miracle considering that a devastating earthquake destroyed most of the city in 1966!

 More like a mammoth geometric work of art than a building, Khast Imam is adorned with detailed tile patterns and finished with bold blue domes.
 Standing back to take it all in, you’ll catch your breath before being drawn to its walls to study the intricacies – this is just what you’d imagined the Silk Road would be about!
+Then, visit and explore the newly built but massively impressive Center for Islamic Civilisation, where you can learn the history of Uzbekistan and Central Asia from pre-Islamic to modern times.

 It’s easy to get around Tashkent in style – just ride the Tashkent Metro!
 You’d be forgiven for thinking you’d walked into a palace, not a metro station.
 That’s because the fancy metro stations of Tashkent are a closely-guarded secret.
 It was illegal to photograph them until 2018!
-With a metro journey under your belt, you’ll head over to the Railway Museum of Uzbekistan to check out their mind-bending collection of old Russian and Soviet steam engines.

 Accommodation: Hotel Inspira-S (or similar), Tashkent – Uzbekistan

-Included: Breakfast, Lunch, Dinner
+Included: Breakfast, Dinner

 Day 7 – Across the Desert to Khiva